 Who is it designed for?

-The Vanguard invitation-only programme is open to selected winners of the Velocity $100k Challenge and high achieving student volunteers from the Velocity student volunteer team.
+The Vanguard invitation-only programme is open to selected Velocity $100k Challenge winners, volunteers from the Velocity student team, and other high achieving entrepreneurial students.

 The trip will be designed so participants can see, try, reflect, share and discuss during the week.